Skip to main content

 What is the role of Tax Equity Partnerships?
 Tax Equity Partnerships (TEPs) provided project financing by monetizing federal tax credits for solar installations.
 TEPs claim ownership of certain project assets, creating disputes over collateral coverage and sale proceeds allocation.

 What is Connecticut Green Bank's involvement?
 Connecticut Green Bank is a second-lien lender on the Backleverage entities and holds approximately $33 million in claims.
-As a state-sponsored green financing institution with a mission-aligned focus, CGB has filed for trustee appointment citing alleged fraud.
+CGB has filed for trustee appointment citing alleged fraud.
 The bank is suing for $2 million it is owed and battery assets pledged as collateral.

 What is the timeline for resolution?
-The DIP facility matures January 16, 2026, creating pressure for rapid resolution.
-However, the pending trustee motions, adversary proceedings, and inter-creditor disputes could extend the timeline—particularly if a trustee is appointed and pursues alternative approaches.
+The DIP facility matures January 16, 2026.
+Trustee motions, adversary proceedings, and inter-creditor disputes remain pending.

 For more expert analysis of renewable energy restructurings and chapter 11 developments, visit the ElevenFlo bankruptcy blog.